Phil is a Senior Associate in our Dispute Resolution team based in our Newbury office.

 Phil qualified as a solicitor in 2013 and specialises in criminal defence work.
-Phil has represented clients facing the most serious criminal offences such as fraud, money laundering, conspiracy, sexual offences and violent crime, including murder and terrorism.
+Phil has represented clients facing the most serious criminal offences such as fraud, money laundering, conspiracy, rape, historic sexual offences and violent crime, including murder and terrorism.
 He is known for exceptional client care and is widely recognised for his top-level advocacy at court.

 Crime

-Phil is also an experienced litigator in the most serious and complex matters sent for trial at the Crown Court.
+Phil is also an experienced litigator in the most serious matters sent for trial at the Crown Court.
 He often represents clients charged with indictable offences and instructs senior counsel including leading King’s Counsel.
 His thorough preparation and attention to detail have been a key factor in achieving excellent results at trial.

 Work Highlights